BestTimesToVisit.com Logo

 When is the absolute best time to visit the Blue Lagoon to avoid the biggest crowds and still get a good experience?

 What's the deal with the silica mud mask?
-How often should I use it, and are there any tricks to applying it?
+Do I really need to use it, and are there any tricks?

 What is the cheapest month to visit Blue Lagoon, Iceland?